 Referenced Guided Duck Hunts: Louisiana Duck Hunting – NE Louisiana, Louisiana Duck Hunting – Coastal Marsh at Venice, Louisiana Specklebelly Goose Hunting – SWLA, Texas Duck Hunting – Gulf Coast Readheads & More, Washington State Duck Hunting, Manitoba Canada Goose and Duck Hunting

 Bagging exotic ducks and bonding with buddies, it doesn’t get any better than Argentina duck hunting.
 It never gets old.
 Just as a hunts starts to feel routine, whistling ducks show up, or pintail, or gorgeous Chiloe wigeon, or silver teal…”The expense is relative.
 It’s cheap compared to the duck club racket.
 Back home the only clubs that kill any amount of ducks you have to spend a quarter-million or more dollars just to join…and just the dues alone will pay for seven-day trip where you will kill more duck in seven days than in 10 years in the U.S., and no standing in freezing water with ice all over you.”
-Read full story: Argentina duck hunting – The Thunder Down Under
+Read full story: Argentina duck hunt – The Thunder Down Under

 Ramsey Russell puts the skewered duck poppers on his grill with a sizzle and a smile.
 The bacon wrap’s aroma whets the appetite of anyone within nose shot.
 Whiffs deepen, with meaty duck subnotes and a whisper of sweetness and tart wafting along after it.
 Pineapple maybe?
 Ginger?
 Both?